 - To improve target UE positioning, the serving LMF of the target UE may obtain PRU location measurements from a serving LMF of PRU.

+To support Reference UE, the interim conclusion is as follows:

+- In this study, the Reference UE is the PRU.

+NOTE: The above Reference UE conclusion applies only to FS_eLCS_Ph3.
+Other uses of Reference UE as defined in other R18 studies do not require Reference UE to be a PRU.